Naval surgeon: Duties

 The surgeon's duties included responsibility for his mates and loblolly boys, visiting patients at least twice a day, and keeping accurate records on each patient admitted to his care.
 The surgeon would take morning sick call at the mainmast, assisted by his mates, as well as tending to injured sailors during the day.
 During sea battles, the surgeon worked in the cockpit, a space permanently partitioned off near a hatchway down which the wounded could be carried for treatment.
 The deck was strewn with sand prior to battle to prevent the surgeon from slipping in the blood that accumulated.

 In addition to caring for the sick and wounded, surgeons were responsible for regulating sanitary conditions on the ship.
 They fumigated the sick bay and sometimes whole decks by burning brimstone (sulfur), and maintained the ventilating machines that supplied fresh air to the lower decks to keep them dry.

+As set out in the Regulations and Instructions Relating to His Majesty's Service at Sea first published in 1730, surgeons were required to keep two journals: 'the one of his Physical Practice in Diseases; the other of his Chirurgical Operations and, at the End of the Voyage, to deliver the first to the Physicians in the Commission of Sick and Wounded; and the latter to the Governors of the Surgeons Company, who are to examine the same and certify their Judgment thereupon'.